Local Time 07:25

 Shukkei-en was created in 1620 for a samurai lord and is a beautiful little Japanese garden.
 With its large pond, hills, bonsai trees, and granite bridge, it offers miniature panoramas.
 A must-see!

 - Hiroshima Castle

-Built in 1590, the castle was destroyed by the atomic bomb, but rebuilt identically in 1951.
+Built in 1590, the castle was destroyed by the atomic bomb, but reformed identically in 1951.
 It now houses the city's history museum.

 Address: 21-1 Motomachi, Naka-ku, Hiroshima

 A little out of town, the Buddhist temple Mitaki-dera with its three waterfalls is a delight to discover, especially in autumn during the koyo.